imapex-training/mod_adv_git/README.md

 ### What to do next...

-* Update your respository with the "upstream" changes
+* Update your repository with the "upstream" changes
 * Rebase your code changes
 * Potentially close the original PR and open a new PR